 Looking for healthy recipes?
 Ideas for quick, healthy meals on a budget?
 We have some great ideas.
 We will be posting recipes each week.
 You can also click on the link to see a great website by ProHealth Physicians with great ideas and recipes!

-Here are the Mayo Clinic’s eight steps to help prevent heart disease.
+Here are eight steps to help prevent heart disease and lead a health lifestyle:

 - Control your portion size: Eat until you are satisfied instead of full, and reduce your portion sizes accordingly.